 Also worth noting is that it is of the utmost importance to thoroughly wash your fruits and vegetables while pregnant.

 Listeria is a very dangerous disease for pregnant women and can be contracted from raw vegetables if not properly cleaned!

 Pregnant women are more susceptible to contracting Listeria than the general population.

-And even more scary, Listeria invades the fetus and placenta and can cause severe fetal infection.
+And even scarier, Listeria invades the fetus and placenta and can cause severe fetal infection.